-The Portuguese passport is becoming increasingly popular, not least because having it gives you the right to move to any EU country (including Portugal, of course).
-Many people have a claim to a Portuguese passport — for example, by having a Portuguese parent or having lived in Portugal for more than five years — and are now trying to take advantage of their ability to get a second passport.
+Many people have a claim to a Portuguese passport — for example, by having a Portuguese grandparent or having lived in Portugal for more than five years — and are now trying to take advantage of their ability to get a second passport.
+However, often showing an A2 level of Portuguese is required (also referred to as CIPLE or upper-beginner).

 - Those with a Portuguese grandparent